-Taking care of what’s arguably the most mistreated part of the body—the foot and the ankles—podiatrists treat everything from sports injuries to congenital defects to bunions to diabetes-related problems.
+Taking care of what are arguably the most mistreated parts of the body—the foot and ankles—podiatrists treat everything from sports injuries to congenital defects to bunions to diabetes-related problems.
 It’s a profession with plenty of flexibility.
 Many podiatrists work in private practice, where they can set their own hours and the scope of their work.
 As the general population ages, podiatrists are likely to see career opportunities increase in coming years.

-Yes, you will need to complete a four-year course of study leading to the Doctor of Podiatric Medicine degree.
-Most states also require that you complete a postdoctoral residency program of at least one year.
+Yes, you will need to complete a four-year course of study leading to a Doctor of Podiatric Medicine and a three-year residency program.

-You may choose any major, but you must complete the course requirements when applying to any podiatry college.
+You may choose any major, but you must complete the course requirements when applying to any podiatry school.

 Recommended courses include: